tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificNameID is bdq:Empty; COMPLIANT if (1) dwc:scientificNameID is a validly formed LSID, or (2) dwc:scientificNameID is a validly formed URN with at least NID and NSS present, or (3) dwc:scientificNameID is in the form scope:value, or (4) dwc:scientificNameID is a validly formed URI with host and path where path consists of more than just "/"; otherwise NOT_COMPLIANT</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificNameID is bdqval:Empty; COMPLIANT if (1) dwc:scientificNameID is a validly formed LSID, or (2) dwc:scientificNameID is a validly formed URN with at least NID and NSS present, or (3) dwc:scientificNameID is in the form scope:value, or (4) dwc:scientificNameID is a validly formed URI with host and path where path consists of more than just "/"; otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>